The Twelfth: Main events

 Orangemen on parade typically wear a dark suit, an orange sash, white gloves and a bowler hat.
 Certain Orangemen carry a ceremonial sword.
 In hot weather, many lodges will parade in short-sleeved shirts.
 Orangewomen have not developed a standard dress code, but usually dress formally.
 The supporting bands each have their own uniforms and colours.
 Both the Orangemen and bands carry elaborate banners depicting Orange heroes, historic or Biblical scenes, and/or political symbols and slogans.
 The most popular image is that of King William of Orange crossing the River Boyne during the famous battle there.
-At the field, some lodges and bands don humorous outfits or accessories and make the return journey in them, and the mood is generally more mellow, although in times of tension it can also be more aggressive.
+At the field, some lodges and bands don humorous outfits or accessories and make the return journey in them.
+The mood is typically relaxed and easygoing with the atmosphere on the return route becoming even more festive and animated.

 The Northern Irish and County Donegal parades are given extensive local TV and press coverage, while the BBC Northern Ireland programme The Twelfth is the longest-running outside broadcast programme in Northern Ireland.

 One of the largest Orange demonstrations held anywhere each year is the annual parade held at Rossnowlagh, a tiny village near Ballyshannon in the south of County Donegal in the west of Ulster.
 County Donegal being one of the Ulster counties in the Republic of Ireland, the Rossnowlagh demonstration is the only major Orange event in the Republic.
 A number of much smaller Orange events take place each year in East Donegal as well.